JorkDev/Python-Kafka-Reactive-Streaming/README.md

 # Reactive Data Streaming App with Python and Apache Kafka

-Have you ever wondered how to get live notifications from a service that doesn’t support live notifications?
-Can you watch an online store for price drops?
-Or track comments on someone else’s YouTube video?
-In this episode of Coding in Motion, we’ll show you how to build a solution that brings static data to life by turning it into a reactive system.
+Ever wanted to receive real-time updates from services that don't offer live notifications?
+Wondered if you could monitor an online store for price drops or keep track of comments on YouTube videos?
+This project demonstrates how to transform static data sources into dynamic, reactive systems.

 ## Overview